 1.)
 A lot of lenders will lower your interest rates if you set up your account with autopay.
-This means the loans will automatically come out of your bank account on your payment day each month, but lower interest rates means more savings for you in the long run (this is usually around .25% per loan).
+This means the loans will automatically come out of your bank account on your payment day each month, but lower interest rates mean more savings for you in the long run (this is usually around .25% per loan).

 2.)
 Variable interest rates suck.
-I chose variable interest rates when I applied for loans throughout college because 1.) they appeared to be lower at the time than many of the fixed rates, and 2.) interests rates were historically low.
+I chose variable interest rates when I applied for loans throughout college because 1.) they appeared to be lower at the time than many of the fixed rates, and 2.) interest rates were historically low.
 It should’ve been a “

 3.)
 Don’t take things as they appear.
 If you have a question about your loans, call customer service.
 I know waiting on hold is less than desirable, but often times, those people can answer questions you may have.
 I didn’t even know I had variable rates until I called in and said, WTH, why these bills so high?
 They explained it to me and it immediately made me more informed and equipped to make better decisions down the line.

 4.)
 Take a serious look at interest rates.
 I do not mean this lightly.
 The amount of interest you pay might be insane (like mine).
 As I’ve been looking into refinancing, I’ve begun to realize just how crazy my interest was, even before it recently hiked up.
 If you can manage to pay a little bit more now, you’ll save so much in the long run.
 For example, paying off my loans in 5 years vs. 15 years could save me over $28,000 (and that’s with a good interest rate.
 A bad one could cost me over $70,000 stretched out).
 Look at your interest and see what your options are to lower it.